If you suspect fraud, contact us right away. Call us at 828-466-1765 or toll-free 877-802-1212.

 Now that you know how Identity Theft can occur, here are some safeguards to lower the chance that it will happen to you:

-• Be protective of giving out personal information over the phone or Internet: The best way to know whom you are dealing with is to initiate the phone call or type the Internet address in your browser address bar.
+Be protective of giving out personal information over the phone or Internet: The best way to know whom you are dealing with is to initiate the phone call or type the Internet address in your browser address bar.
+Learn more about staying safe online.

-• Review your credit report annually for incorrect information.
+Review your credit report annually for incorrect information.
 Federal law gives consumers the right to a free credit report every year from the three national reporting agencies.
 Free credit reports can be requested through www.AnnualCreditReport.com.
+Peoples Bank customers can also access their full credit report and score at no charge by logging into online banking or our mobile banking app.

 The Federal Trade Commission has a new website which offers step-by-step checklists of what to do right away, and what to do next, depending on the information that’s been stolen or exposed.
 It lists warning signs indicating your identity was stolen, and gives websites and phone numbers for organizations you’ll need to reach.
 And, it has sample letters for disputing fraudulent charges, correcting information in your credit reports, and getting business records relating to the theft.